 - Butter – For an insanely rich, moist, and buttery casserole.
 Plus, you really can’t go wrong with corn and butter.
 It’s a classic combo!

 - Eggs – They bind all the ingredients together.
-There is a debate whether to use eggs when making cornbread casserole, which I will answer shortly.
+There’s a debate about whether to use eggs when making cornbread casserole, which I will answer shortly.

 - Jiffy Corn Muffin Mix – It’s called Jiffy cornbread casserole, after all.
 Cornbread mix is the key ingredient to making this cornbread casserole a success.
 You can use other brands, sure, but I find that Jiffy makes the best casserole, and that’s not a paid advertisement.